 Little People, Big Fun: A Brief History of Fisher-Price Little People

-Chances are, you or your kids played with Fisher-Price's Little People toys growing up.
+Chances are, you've played with Fisher-Price's Little People toys at some point.
 The simple, round figures were a staple of toy boxes throughout the 1970s and '80s, and have become one of the longest-running toy lines in American history.
 With over 50 years on the market, the story behind these little folks is filled with fun and fond memories, sure to bring out the kid in all of us.

 The Play Family Tree